ablanco1950/DetectTrafficSign/README.md

 - In detecting signals, the important thing is to box the detected signals, ignoring the meaning of {0: 'prohibitory', 1: 'danger', 2: 'mandatory', 3: 'other'} since they are not It tries to classify undetected images.
 - In the database that has been downloaded to create the model https://www.kaggle.com/datasets/valentynsichkar/traffic-signs-dataset-in-yolo-format/data it seems that some signs such as the passage of pedestrians have not been labeled
-- The image recognition model downloaded from https://github.com/faeya/traffic-sign-classification only includes a reduced set of 43 images.
-I plan to start a project that includes a greater number of images.
+- I plan to start a project that includes a greater number of images.

 References: